rendinetshianane/Message-Tagger/README.md

 - Supports extra commands:
   - debug → shows all tags and keywords
   - quit / exit → exits the program
-- Example Flow:

-Message: "Transacts are a pain in the ass"
-→ Match: "transacts" → BILLING
-→ Output: Primary Tag = BILLING

 **4. How the Scoring Logic Works**